Skip to Content

 Cocoa is thought to have been used heavily by the Mesoamerican peoples of Central America, and then introduced to Europe by the Spanish conquistadors in the 16th century.
 The beans are harvested and fermented, before being dried and then shipped to chocolate-making countries.

 Cocoa powder is rich in the energy-boosting caffeine & theobromine, and is one of the best sources of polyphenols.
-These are antioxidants linked to a number of health advantages, such as greater blood flow, reduce inflammation, improved cholesterol, and blood sugar levels, improved cognitive function, and can protection from diseases such as cancer & diabetes.
+These are antioxidants linked to a number of health advantages, such as greater blood flow, reduced inflammation, and protection from diseases such as cancer & diabetes.

 Higher-quality cocoa powder retains slightly more cocoa butter than regular brands.
 The average grocery store brand of cocoa powder contains primarily cocoa solids, with only about 10-15% residual fat.